kishorechk/vendor-price-aggregator/README.md

 #### Vendor File Integration Flow

 This integration flow show case read vendor prices from a file and publish them as messages.
 The solution uses Spring Integration DSL to implement to this flow.
+The poller is config to poll the source dir for evey 10000ms and process the file only once.

 ![Vendor File Integration Flow](./images/VendorFileIntegrationFlow.png)